 Details of the D-Link DCH-S161 Wifi Water Sensor

-The water sensor is cordless (battery powered), has a cable that can extend up to 6 feet and can be silenced buy the app or pressing the button on the device unit.
+The water sensor is cordless (battery powered), has a cable that can extend up to 6 feet and can be silenced by the app or pressing the button on the device unit.

 Connectivity through the app is great, when your internet (or power) goes down you receive a notification on your phone indicating that the device is unreachable.

-It’s also integratable with Google home making it a compliment to other smart home devices and can connect through IFTTT to trigger other devices if you want to do so.
+It’s also integratabtle with Google home making it a compliment to other smart home devices and can connect through IFTTT to trigger other devices if you want to do so.

 The only disappointment is in the product itself.
 After you set up the wifi water sensor you don’t really have any other reason to go back to it (except for when the battery dies which is every year and a half).
 So it’s a great product but not the flashiest of the smart home devices you can buy.

 If my situation doesn’t seem so bad (you just swap out the tile and voila!
 It’s fixed), consider if it had been a drywall ceiling, then the spot would need to be cut out, re-patched and then fingers crossed it doesn’t happen again.

 Water damage is one of the worst things to happen to a house.
 Its nature is that when it happens you won’t know until it’s too late.
 Unless you have a sensor.
 That is why these D-Link DCH-S161 Wifi Water Sensors make so much sense.
 They are low cost and can save you big time!

 Having a water detector in key areas can be the difference between a quick clean up and a home renovation that costs you thousands of dollars.